Palau: Early history

-After the 16th century

-The next recording of the existence of Palau by Europeans came a century later in 1697 when a group of Palauans was shipwrecked on the Philippine island of Samar to the northwest.
-They were interviewed by the Czech missionary Paul Klein on 28 December 1696.
-Klein was able to draw the first known European map of Palau based on the Palauans' representation of their home islands that they made with an arrangement of 87 pebbles on the beach.
-Klein reported his findings to the Jesuit Superior General in a letter sent in June 1697.
+In December 1696, a group of sailors from the Caroline Islands were stranded on Samar, near Guiuan, when they met European missionary Paul Klein.
+Using pebbles, the sailors attempted to show Klein the approximate location and size of the islands.
+He used this information to produce the first European map of the Palau area.
+Klein sent the map to Jesuit Superior General, along with a letter detailing the names of the islands, the culture of the people, and his experiences with them.

 Spanish era

-This map and the letter caused a vast interest in the new islands.
+The Klein map and letter caused a vast interest in the new islands.
 Another letter written by Fr.
 Andrés Serrano was sent to Europe in 1705, essentially copying the information given by Klein.
 The letters resulted in three unsuccessful Jesuit attempts to travel to Palau from Spanish Philippines in 1700, 1708, and 1709.
 The islands were first visited by the Jesuit expedition led by Francisco Padilla on 30 November 1710.
 The expedition ended with the stranding of the two priests, Jacques Du Beron and Joseph Cortyl, on the coast of Sonsorol, because the mother ship Santísima Trinidad was driven to Mindanao by a storm.
 Another ship was sent from Guam in 1711 to save them only to capsize, causing the death of three more Jesuit priests.
 The failure of these missions gave Palau the original Spanish name Islas Encantadas (Enchanted Islands).

 Transitions era

 British traders became regular visitors to Palau in the 18th century (the British East India Company packet ship Antelope shipwrecked off Ulong Island in 1783, leading to Prince Lee Boo's visit to London), followed by expanding Spanish influence in the 19th century.
 Palau, under the name Palaos, was included in the Malolos Congress in 1898, the first revolutionary congress in the Philippines, which wanted full independence from colonialists.
-Palau, at the time, was part of the Spanish East Indies headquartered in the Philippines.
+Palau was part of the Spanish East Indies headquartered in the Spanish Philippines.
 Palau had one appointed member to the Congress, becoming the only group of islands in the entire Caroline Islands granted high representation in a non-colonial Philippine Congress.
 Congress also supported the right of Palau to self-determination if ever it wished to pursue such a path.

 Later in 1899 as part of the Caroline Islands, Palau was sold by the Spanish Empire to the German Empire as part of German New Guinea in the German–Spanish Treaty (1899).
 During World War I, the Japanese Empire annexed the islands after seizing them from Germany in 1914.
 Following World War I, the League of Nations formally placed the islands under Japanese administration as part of the South Seas Mandate.
 In World War II, Palau was used by Japan to support its 1941 invasion of the Philippines, which succeeded in 1942.
 The invasion overthrew the American-installed Commonwealth government in the Philippines and installed the Japanese-backed Second Philippine Republic in 1943.